zaiisao/Documentation/en/Recording/recording_cpp.md

 ### <a name="onJoinChannelSuccess"></a>The User has Joined the Specified Channel (onJoinChannelSuccess)

-This callback function indicates that the user has successfully joined the specified channel with an assigned Channel ID and user ID.
+This callback indicates that the user has successfully joined the specified channel with an assigned Channel ID and user ID.

 ```
 virtual void onJoinChannelSuccess(const char * channelId, uid_t uid) = 0;